derek-corcoran-barrios/QuadraticCostScripts/README.md

 The *.dat* file will be passed through a model (*.mod* file).
 In this repository there are two models:

-* *MultiCost.mod:* Which will take a *.dat* database with one or multiple species and a layer of costs asociated with it, and minimize the buying cost asuming quadratic costs for the flow.
+* *MultiCost.mod:* Which will take a *.dat* database with one or multiple species and a layer of costs associated with it, and minimize the buying cost assuming quadratic costs for the flow.

-* *MultiCostLM.mod:* Which will take a *.dat* database with one or multiple species and a layer of costs asociated with it, and minimize the buying cost asuming linear costs for the flow, this model was included only to compare the results of the quadratic cost.
+* *MultiCostLM.mod:* Which will take a *.dat* database with one or multiple species and a layer of costs associated with it, and minimize the buying cost assuming linear costs for the flow, this model was included only to compare the results of the quadratic cost.

 #### Running the models